Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aByFeSq5z2U.md

 >
 > [Music]
 >
-> she will close how will jake get off this pinch oh [ __ ] oh no oh no oh no okay what a what a thing go on as you were everyone has your anyway ,
+> she will close how will jake get off this pinch oh [ __ ] oh no oh no oh no okay what a what a thing go on as you were everyone has your anyway,